seaflow-uw/seaflowpy/README.md

 ```
 $ seaflowpy_filter -p 2 -r 20 -c SCOPE_1 -e ./SCOPE_1 -d ./SCOPE_1.db -o ./SCOPE_1_opp
 ```

+## Filtering with seaflowpy_filter\_remote
+`seaflowpy_filter_remote` will filter a list of cruises on automatically provisioned Amazon EC2 cloud instances.
+Once the analysis is complete, results are transfer back to the local computer and EC2 instances are brought down.
+Analysis is limited to two pass filtering with automatically determined filter parameters.

 ## Population classifcation with seaflowpy_classify
 `seaflowpy_classify` will classify OPP (focused) particles by population.
 Aggregate population statistics are saved to the `vct` table of a SQLite3 database file.
 Population annotation files (VCT) are saved to an output directory that mirrors the input OPP file directory.